thirteen23/FRICKbits/readme.md

 ###### WHY OPEN SOURCE?

 Launched in fall of 2014, FRICKbits was a collaboration between Laurie Frick and thirteen23.
 Long story short, thirteen23 has a lobby installation of their chat metadata and Frick got an app that demonstrates the experience of turning data into art on a phone.
-As it was never intended as a money-making endeavor, now is a good time to open FRICKbits to the public.
-Now others can play with it, make it into a new application or get a chance to directly fiddle with the notion of turning data into art.
+As it was never intended as a money-making endeavor, we have decided to open FRICKbits to the public.
+Now others can play with it, make it into a new application, or directly fiddle with our code.
 *This code is not actively maintained.*
 <br /><br />